top of page

 Jenni Nellist Animal Behaviourist, Equine / Horse and Dog Behaviourist South Wales Dog Behaviour Problems

-1. Get your dog checked by your vet and arrange a vet referral if your vet hasn't yet done this.
-Pain and illness affect our dogs' emotional lives and so understanding your pet's health helps me understand them better.
-In some cases very stressed and anxious dogs benefit from medication that only your vet can prescribe.
+1. Vet referral: get your dog checked by your vet and arrange a vet referral if you haven't already done this.
+Pain and illness affect our dogs' emotional lives, understanding your pet's health helps me understand them better.
+In some cases very stressed and anxious dogs benefit from medication only your vet can prescribe.
 Your vet will need to refer you and your dog to me and forward their medical history via the vet referral form.
 In may cases the vets I work with regularly will have already done this by the time we first speak.
-Once I have your vet referral form I will call you for a 15 minute discovery call to learn how I can help you and your dog.
+Once I have your vet referral form I will call you for a 15 minute discovery call to learn how I can help you and your dog including what package of consultation and follow up is likely to be best for your situation: book here.

-4. You receive your behaviour report, action plan and additional informational material, then you have your follow-up session before we move on to regular communication on our agreed behaviour support plan and keep you moving forward.
+4. After the initial consultation: you then receive your behaviour report and action plan, any additional informational material, and any follow-up sessions booked as part of your package before we move on to regular communication on our agreed behaviour support plan and keep you moving forward.

 • Aggressive behaviour towards the family, strangers, and/or other dogs